Ali-Katelo/TOP-100-SOMALI-YOUTUBERS/README.md

 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.

 # User story
-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the Somalia.

 This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.